 Regardless of whether I think it’s a good ad or a bad one, I’m curious how the agency persuaded the client to choose that particular direction because selling your ideas to people is difficult.
 Especially if it’s something that involves taking a risk or is unusual, like the rainbow-pooping unicorn concept of the Squatty Potty video.

 Like, what went on in that pitch?
 (I think this is a brilliant way to sell an icky subject, btw.)

 We’ve probably all been in situations where a potential client chose a competitor even though we know we would have done a much better job, but somehow they were convinced that the other company was the best choice.

 When it comes to proposals, it’s not always the most qualified company who wins, but the most convincing company.

 Being persuasive is the key to successful sales.
 It’s about inspiring people to buy, to care, to spread the word.

-In this post, I’ll try my own hand at persuasion by sharing a few tips on how you can write proposals that convince and convert.
+In this post, I’ll try my own hand at persuasion by sharing my tips on how you can write proposals that convince and convert.

 If your potential client isn’t a good fit for your company to start with, they’re not actually serious about doing business, or they don’t have an appropriate budget, you’re not going to be able to convince them of anything, and you’ll just be wasting your time.

-To help with that, here are 5 things to ask yourself when talking to a lead to see if they’re worth pursuing:
+To help with that, here are five things to ask yourself when talking to a lead to see if they’re worth pursuing: